Kau5h1K/Kau5h1K.github.io/_posts/2019-04-22-mobile-games-ab-testing.md

 # Should we move the gate from level 30 to level 40 ?
 move_to_level_40 = False # True or False ?
 ```

+---
+## Further Reading
+- Now that you've analyzed some Cookie Cats data, maybe you want to take the actual game for a spin.
+Perhaps you can think of more things you would like to AB-test in this game?

+---
+## Dig deeper?

+You can find out more about this project at [Github](https://github.com/Kau5h1K/mobile-games-ab-testing).
+{: .notice}